For many abused individuals, pets are sources of comfort providing strong emotional support.

 Because of these alarming statistics, 40% of domestic violence victims are unable to escape their abusers because they are concerned about what will happen to their pets when they leave.

-It is Beacon of Hope’s mission to make every effort to provide a safe and loving foster home for pets while their family heals.
-Our vision is to reunite pets with their owners when they can be housed in a safe and loving home.
+Beacon of Hope will make every effort to provide a safe and loving foster home for pets while their family heals, reuniting pets with their owners when they can be housed in a safe and loving home.

 OVERVIEW OF THE FOSTER PET PROGRAM